gabrielgrant/broccoli-less-single/README.md

 [less.js](https://github.com/less/less.js).

-This plugin is designed to compile a single, primary input file into a single output file, with a tree of `@include`d dependencies.
-This differs from [broccoli-less](https://github.com/sindresorhus/broccoli-less/), which compiles each `.less` file individually into a `.css` file and doesn't support `@include`s or a single output file depending on multiple inputs.
+This plugin is designed to compile a single, primary input file into a single output file, with a tree of `@import`d dependencies.
+This differs from [broccoli-less](https://github.com/sindresorhus/broccoli-less/), which compiles each `.less` file individually into a `.css` file and doesn't support `@import`s or a single output file depending on multiple inputs.

 This code is based heavily on [broccoli-sass](https://github.com/joliss/broccoli-sass/)